SvenjaHalfter/svenjahalfter.github.io/_pages/publications.md

 # Accepted
 Fernandez, D. et al. (accepted).
 Spatiotemporal connections in the Ross Sea: A synthesis from the New Zealand Antarctic Science Platform Ocean Mechanics project.
 Elementa: Science of the Anthropocene.

-Plasman, C. et al. (accepted/in print).
+Plasman, C. et al. (accepted).
 Developing Essential Biodiversity Variables for the Southern Ocean: From data gaps to valuable insights.
 Elementa: Science of the Anthropocene.

+Kennedy, F. et al. (accepted).
+Exploring the sequence of mesopelagic particle degradation by marine microbes using Apparent Respiratory Quotients.
+ISME Journal.

 # Published
 Stuart, J., Ryan, K.,G., Pearman, J., (...), **Halfter, S.** et al. (2025).
 [Tropics to the poles: A Snapshot of Coastal Eukaryotic Marine Microalgal Diversity Across Five Ecoregions](https://doi.org/10.1111/mec.70136).
 Molecular Ecology